adamwbull/MentoringAPI/README.md

 ### Appointment GET
 **/all-appointments** - Returns all appointments in table.

+**/appointment/upcoming/:PairId** - Returns all appointments between specified pair where ScheduledAt is in the future.

-**/appointment/:PairId** - Returns all appointments between specified pair.
+**/appointment/past/:PairId** - Returns all appointments between specified pair where ScheduledAt is in the past.

 ### Appointment POST
 **/create-appointment** - Provide PairId, ScheduledAt.